June to September. Evening tours available on selected days of the week.

 Please be sure to let us know if you (or anyone in your group) have a dietary restriction (e.g. vegetarian, diabetic, allergy, etc.) when you purchase your tickets.
 In most cases, nuts, lactose and gluten may be in the foods featured on our experiences and there is a risk of cross-contamination.
 If you have a serious allergy, we recommend contacting us at ‘firstname.lastname@example.org’ prior to purchasing tickets to enable us to advise you if our tours are suitable for you.

-Yes, bathrooms are available on most of our tours at selected stops – however we do recommend using a restroom before arriving at the tour as not all tours will have a restroom break at the start.
+Yes, toilet facilities are available on most of our tours at selected stops – however we do recommend using a restroom before arriving at the tour as not all tours will have a toilet break at the start.

 At this time, we do not offer our walking tours in any language other than English.
 Our Emirati Culinary Session and Lunch can be offered in Arabic for private group bookings.